techinessoverloaded/iOSAppDevBasics/datatypes.md

 - **Double** − This is used to represent a 64-bit floating-point number and used when floating-point values must be very large.
 For example, 3.14159874897578.
 - **Bool** − This represents a Boolean value which is either `true` or `false`.
 - **String** − This is an ordered collection of characters.
 For example, "Hello, World!".
 - **Character** − This is a single-character string literal.
-For example, "C"
+For example, "C".
 - **Optional** − This represents a variable that can hold either a value or no value.
 - **Tuples** − This is used to group multiple values in single Compound Value.